MCT-master/mct-master.github.io/_posts/2024-05-05-thomaseo-KineMapper.md

 OSC (Open Sound Control) is a protocol for sending messages between computers and musical devices.
 OSC messages are similar to MIDI messages in their function - they can be used to achieve the same result - although there are some key differences between the two.

-* OSC messages are send via a network, this can be through ethernet cable or WIFI connection.
+* OSC messages are sent via a network, this can be through ethernet cable or WIFI connection.
 * MIDI sends integers between 0 and 127 whereas OSC can send many different types of message, including strings of text, integers and 32-bit floating point values.
 * MIDI messages are labelled in a fixed way but labelling of OSC messages is much more flexible.